Climate Action

 Taking action to reduce our impact

 In December 2020, we received approval from the Science Based Targets initiative (SBTi) for our science-based targets (SBTs) to reduce greenhouse gas (GHG) emissions.
-These commit us to:
+These committed us to:

 - Reduce absolute scope 1 and 2 GHG emissions 50% by FY2030 from a FY2019 base year.

-- Reduce indirect GHG emissions (scope 3 purchased goods and services and use of sold products) 40% per square foot of legally completed floor area over the same timeframe.
+- Reduce indirect GHG emissions (scope 3 purchased goods and services and use of sold products) 40% per square metre of legally completed floor area over the same timeframe.

-These targets represent an ambitious step forward in Berkeley's approach to tackling climate change and have been calculated to ensure that we play our part in limiting global warming to 1.5°C above pre-industrial levels.
+These targets were calculated to ensure that we play our part in limiting global warming to 1.5°C above pre-industrial levels and represented an ambitious step forward in Berkeley's approach to tackling climate change.

 We publicly report our emissions and progress against our SBTs on an annual basis as detailed on our ESG performance page here.